MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/success-by-design-story.md

 ﻿---
 title: An inside look at Success by Design
-description: Get an inside view at how Success by Design came about inside Microsoft, and how it's evolving. ms.date: 03/24/2023 ms.topic: conceptual
+description: Get an inside view at how Success by Design came about inside Microsoft, how it's evolving, and how Success by Design is integrated in customer projects. ms.date: 03/24/2023 ms.topic: conceptual
 author: edupont04